 The building required some modern modifications to successfully serve as a bed & breakfast.
 The mechanical, electrical, plumbing and fire protection systems are now state-of-the-art.
 A fully monitored fire alarm system provides fire protection, and hidden speakers inside the plaster walls play music throughout the house.
 We installed tablets throughout the home that allow users to easily adjust all of these systems.
 We installed a new elevator shaft using materials to match the original finishes, and the existing structure was reframed and re-supported to allow for new room layouts on the upper floors.

 This unique enterprise is making Evanston a destination point for tourists.
-The bed & breakfast provides Northwestern University – itself an Evanston landmark – with a charming venue for hosting dignitaries, visitors, and students’ families.
-Stone Terrace Bed & Breakfast is within a short walk of the campus and downtown Evanston.
-Berglund won a City of Evanston Preservation & Design Margery B. Award for the project.
+The bed and breakfast provides Northwestern University – itself an Evanston landmark – with a charming venue for hosting dignitaries, visitors, and students’ families.
+Stone Terrace Bed and Breakfast is within a short walk of the campus and downtown Evanston.
+Berglund won a City of Evanston Preservation and Design Margery B. Award for the project.